shepkeira/Chatbot/Chatbot-GUI/README.md

 Members: Katrina Martel, Jeff Hatton, Keira Shepherd, Matthew Currie, Brian Su

 ## What is Azile?
 Azile is a psychiatrist bot that is based on the psychiatrist bot "Eliza" created by Joseph Weizenbaum from 1964 to 1966.
-Azile aims to converse with the user about their day to day and has a focus on helping users with anxiety.
+Azile aims to converse with the user about their day to day feelings and has a focus on helping users with anxiety.
 Despite Azile's focus on anxiety, it is still suited to help people experiencing different types of emotions.
-“Eliza”.
 It was created as a general chatbot and not a professional help bot for individuals.
 It is meant to give assistance dependant on key words entered.

 ## Motivation:
 The application was created as an elaboration to COSC 310 Assignment Two.
-It will only be maintained during the duration of this course assignment completion.
-It is not intended for real world existence.
+The GUI serves to allow the user to input strings into a nicer interface, as well as the ability to view their recent conversation.

 ## Build Status:
- Nearing completion.
+Complete.

  ## Tech Framework(s) Used:
- - Dialogflow (backend was originally in Java, but had to switch to python for integration)
+ - Dialogflow
- - SDLC: Scrum (utilized in the design phase, switched more to XP during development to utilize paired programming)
+ - SDLC: XP (paired programming)
  - Tkinter